cbarrick/apollo/docs/user-guides/apollo-server.rst

 Tables can be updated as new data arrives using a script invoked as an hourly (``cron``) job.
 The  script formats the data and then performs batch updates to the database.

-See :mod:`apollo.db.converters` for a detailed discussion of the database format and data input.
+See :mod:`apollo.datasets.converters` for a detailed discussion of the database format and data input.